0xmetaschool/mock-interviewer-gpt/README.md

     ```bash
     npm run dev
     ```

-6. Run the development server:

     Open the browser and go to `http://localhost:3000`.
-Ensure that everything is loading and the live preview works as expected.

 ## Screenshots